RiverSafeUK/eze-docker-action/README.md

 ### Markdown
 Recommended for private repos with Github Free

 Eze scan will generate a markdown report that will be **uploaded directly** to your working branch.
-You can choose not to upload the file, by using a flag.
+You can choose not to upload the file, by removing the steps: `Commit files` and `Push changes`

 <details>
 <summary>Example</summary>